copdips/copdips.github.io/docs/posts/2018/2018-07-25-use-pyvmomi-EventHistoryCollector-to-get-all-the-vcenter-events.md

 date:
   created: 2018-07-25
 description: pyVmomi event manager returns only the last 1000 events.
-But EventHistoryCollector object's ReadNextEvents()method can collect all the events.
+But EventHistoryCollector object's ReadNextEvents()method can collect all the events.q
+slug: use-pyvmomi-EventHistoryCollector-to-get-all-the-vcenter-events
 ---

 # Use pyVmomi EventHistoryCollector to get all the vCenter events